Domain-wide Time Synchronization: Part 2

 1 – Configure NTP time source for PDC domain contoller

-For this step, you want to configure the PDC to check in with a reliable Internet time server.
-A couple of ones that I prefer to use are hosted by the US Naval Observatory (tock.usno.navy.mil) and NIST (time.nist.gov).
-To configure the necessary settings, you’ll need to make a bunch of registry changes, which you can find here.
+To configure the necessary settings, you’ll need to make a bunch of registry changes, which you can find here or here.
 But, since I’m always looking for an easier way, I found this handy utility that will make the necessary changes for you, after entering a few settings.
-The only gotcha that I found with this utility was that you need to enter a space before the name of your preferred NTP server; otherwise, the registry doesn’t get updated correctly.
+There is also a Microsoft “Easy Fix” app you can download to make the changes on this site (scroll down to “Configuring the Windows Time service to use an external time source“).
 Check the event logs afterward to verify that everything worked ok.

 On each member server, I change the “poll interval” on domain controllers and member servers to 15 minutes (900 seconds)